jwd83/fastapi-nextjs-postgres/README.md

     $ pip install fastapi "uvicorn[standard]" gunicorn psycopg2 sqlalchemy alembic "databases[postgresql]" python-dotenv

+Once the install completes successfully we can do our first pip freeze to get a requirements.txt file.

+    $ pip freeze > requirements.txt

 Once postgres is running we can try...

     createdb nfp_boilerplate_dev